timberding/Knowledge-driven-spoken-dialogue/KnowledgeSelection/ReadMe.md

 $ pip install -r requirement.txt
 ```

+## Introduction
+The knowledge selection module includes NER model and IntentExtraction model.
+The NER model identifies entities from the dialog history, which adopted the **Roberta-BiLSTM-CRF** framework.
+The IntentExtraction model extracts the attributes of the entities, which was trained by using the supervised approach of **SimCSE**.

 ## Pretrained Model
 Download pretrained model from huggingface.
 We use chinese-roberta-base in this example.